mezzo-forte-design/geoxp/README.md

 Configuration for geolocation (*geo*) is a simple map of positions and parameters for geofencing, configuration for audio is a list of all the audio content available.

-Configuration for itinerary is meant to set links between positions and related content.
+Configuration for experience is meant to set links between positions and related content.

 Each configuration section has a .default child that stores some module working parameters.
 If no default object is provided, geoXp will use its hardcoded default configuration.